-The GSCA Risk Management Office has been consulted via the Notice of Project Initiation and Public Information Centre.
-GSCA comments specific to Source Water Protection will be included in Appendix F. Based on previous consultation efforts associated with other projects in the area, it is not anticipated that Source Water Protection will be considered to be a significant issue for projects planned within this Master Plan.
+Therefore, it is not anticipated that Source Water Protection will be considered to be a significant issue for projects planned within this Master Plan.

-8.3.4 Climate Change
+8.3.5 Climate Change

 The natural environment also includes potential impacts of the project on Climate Change, and of Climate Change on the project.
 Provided that individual projects intend to address and improve upon existing drainage issues, provisions for improvements to the drainage system may simultaneously address the effects of climate change on the project, such as potential increase in flows.